Steampunk Nutcracker

 Making the nutcracker body

-Start, by cutting the postal tube to the size you want.
-Because I used recycled materials, I had to use what I had at home.
-The dowel pegs were from an old pegboard, so I cut my postal tube to be in proportion with the dowel pegs.
-This was 26cm long.
-You can buy A4 pieces of felt from a budget store for about a dollar.
-I used 2 for this project.
-Next, using the hot glue gun, attach the felt to the tube at the top and bottom leaving a gap for the face.
-You can use some white acrylic paint to paint over the gap so you have a clean area for the face.
+Start by cutting the postal tube to the length you want.
+Because I used recycled materials, I worked with what I had at home.
+The dowel pegs came from an old pegboard, so I cut the tube to suit their proportions—26 cm long.
+You can buy A4 sheets of felt from a budget store for about a dollar; I used two for this project.
+Using a hot glue gun, attach the felt to the top and bottom of the tube, leaving a gap for the face.
+Paint that gap with white acrylic to create a clean area for the facial features.

 Cover the arms and legs

-An easy way to cover the dowels is to put a line of hot glue down the dowel and line it up with the edge of the felt.
+An easy way to cover the dowels is to run a line of hot glue along the dowel and align it with the edge of the felt.

 Then just roll the dowel in the felt until the edges meet, then cut away the excess.

-I layered the felt so it was obvious that he was wearing boots.
-You can just paint them on if you so choose.
+I layered the felt so it was clear he was wearing boots.

-Because I chose a steampunk theme, I was able to use bits and bobs from my craft supplies.
-As always, I tend to go overboard to make my projects unique, you can decorate yours whichever way you chose.
-If you want to create one similar to mine, I will briefly explain what is used.
-All the chains I used were from broken junk jewellery.
-The springs were from a broken battery toy, but you can make some by wrapping some wire around a pen.
-The shoelace holes were spacer beads from a beaded bracelet.
-The white pearls are trim you buy by the metre, and they come in many designs.
+Because I chose a steampunk theme, I raided my craft stash for bits and bobs.
+I do tend to go overboard to make my projects unique, but you can decorate yours however you like.
+If you want to create one similar to mine, here’s what I used: chains from broken junk jewellery; springs from a busted battery toy (or wrap wire around a pen to make your own); spacer beads from a beaded bracelet for the shoelace eyelets; and pearl trim sold by the metre in lots of designs.

 Handmade steampunk Christmas nutcracker